 "It is only the beginning".

-It doesn't bear remembering, but it is history: the last Italian World Champion was Alberto Ascari in 1953.
+It is not a good omen, but it is history: the last Italian World Champion was Alberto Ascari in 1953.

 "It's the best day of my life, as a driver.
 The most beautiful ever after the birth of my children".